 "Too many people suffer through aches, pains and discomforts—both minor and major—for fear of causing trouble or looking out of place," says Amy Orr, author of Taming Chronic Pain.

-Recommendation: “The more that people are comfortable taking a cushion with them to the movies to help with back support, or asking restaurants to modify dishes, or stating they need more space, or whatever self-care looks like for you on any given day, then the more comfortable everyone will be,” adds Orr.
-“It’ll also mean that injuries and minor discomforts (which everyone suffers from occasionally) are easier to get through, that people with more severe issues are more empowered to speak up as they’ll not be making an exception of themselves, and that the transition through the aging process will be smoother.”
+The Rx: "The more that people are comfortable taking a cushion with them to the movies to help with back support, or asking restaurants to modify dishes, or stating they need more space, or whatever self-care looks like for you on any given day, then the more comfortable everyone will be," adds Orr.
+"It'll also mean that injuries and minor discomforts (which everyone suffers from occasionally) are easier to get through, that people with more severe issues are more empowered to speak up as they'll not be making an exception of themselves, and that the transition through the aging process will be smoother."